 If one partner has more personal assets than the others, they are particularly at risk.
 Their only recourse may be to sue the other partners to recover their share of the debt.
 But if the other partners have no money, doing so would be futile.
 Recall too that a general partnership can be formed without the partners even realizing it.
 A court may decide that a partnership was formed—and that each partner is responsible for the other’s actions and accountable for all of the farmers market’s liabilities—simply based on the fact that two or more people started a farmers market together.

 Why are the individual partners’ personal assets at risk?
-This is because, just as for a sole proprietorship, the law does not distinguish between a general partnership and its individual owners.
-It treats the owners and the partnership as one and the same.
+This is because, just as for a sole proprietorship, most state laws do not distinguish between a general partnership and its individual owners.
+They treat the owners and the partnership as one and the same.
 By contrast, with LLCs and corporations, the law treats the business (and its legal obligations and debts) as distinct from the owners (and the owners’ personal legal obligations and debts).
 As a result, an obligation of an LLC or corporation is an obligation of the business alone, not the individuals who run it.
 Likewise, a lawsuit against an LLC or corporation is considered to be a lawsuit against the LLC or corporation itself, not the individuals who run it.
 In a lawsuit, generally only the assets of the business are at stake, not the personal assets of the owners.
 This is why people say that corporate forms “shield” their owners from personal liability for business matters.